marius311/Cosmology.jl/README.md

 The field of Cosmology already has some pretty mature and widely used codes which perform these calculations, [CAMB](camb.info) and [CLASS](class-code.net).
 So why Cosmology.jl?

 * Cosmology.jl can be **faster**.
 Julia is [JIT](https://en.wikipedia.org/wiki/Just-in-time_compilation) compiled to native code, so it can be just as fast as C or Fortran, or faster.
-As a simple example where the codes perform essentially identical mathematical computations, the current calculation of the angular diameter distance is 5x faster than CAMB.
+As a simple example where the codes perform essentially identical mathematical computations, the current calculation of the angular diameter distance is **7x faster than CAMB**.
 This is encouraging and I see no reason more complex calculations can't have similar performance.

 * The code is far more **readable**.
 These calculations shouldn't be a black box only a few experts understand.
 Julia is built to write clear scientific code (for example, the aforemention angular diameter distance calculation is roughly **10x fewer lines of code** than either CAMB or CLASS's, and still faster).
 A few specific things that really help: